RetroCharting

 Buying Guide & Authenticity

-Is Desert Strike: Return to the Gulf Rare?
+Description Desert Strike: Return to the Gulf

 The player controls the helicopter from an overhead, isometric perspective.
 The Apache is equipped with three weapon types: a machine gun and two types of missiles of different strength.
 During the missions, the player must beware anti-aircraft guns, missile launchers and tanks, outmaneuvering enemy fire or destroying the enemy weaponry.
 The Apache is destroyed if its fuel runs out, or if the armor (functioning as health) is completely depleted.
 However, armor can be replenished by bringing back MIA soldiers and prisoners of war back to the landing zone.
 There are also fuel, ammo and armor pickups available on the field.